peterhoward42/minikafka/docs/log.md

 *  Clean up comments a bit
-*  Now do time based message culling o  Timeout to specify *my* client api contracts o  In client code or pan-client? o  Now do getter client
+*  Now do time based message culling
+*  Timeout to specify *my* client api contracts
+    * Do in project README at conceptual level. o  Now do getter client
     *  Read / digest kafka model
+    *  Add in consume api to docs above
+    *  Augment protocol and compile it
+    *  Code server handler
+    *  Code back-end implementation
-    o  Add in consume api to docs above o  top level readme with section on services and client apis o  upgrade produce api code to self doc o  check doc is good enough o  Configure host from envars o  Add tests o  Add TLS / and or JWT auth o  Package level readme with refs
+    *  Get this part to compile and run passively (run server) o  Create CLI poll client, similar to produce client o  Decide division of responsibilities between cli and consumer lib for: o  setting topic o  pollling interval o  deciding what message number a new consumer should start from o  holding next message number state o  Check against readme o  Test polling using the CLI o  Update doc strings in API to sufficient quality for go doc being useful. o  Configure host from envars o  Add tests o  Add TLS / and or JWT auth o  Package level readme with refs

 ----------------------------------------------------------------
-Consumer API
 ----------------------------------------------------------------
-Call it Poll.
-Consumer maintains own offset.
-Offset defined as message number of first message returned by next Poll.
-Consider secondary committed offset maybe.

-// might be good to inject starting message number when construct consumer
-// object, and thereafter have the consumer remember it.

-consumer = Consumer(connection details)

-consumer.Subscribe(topics...) // register interests

-consumer.Poll()     // gets any records with offsets >= [topic] onwards.
-                    // auto updates consumers offset[topic] accordingly

-                    // nb if offset msg has been removed will start from
-                    // next avail

-                    // might be good for Poll's returned payload to include
-                    // which message numbers each message is.

-                    // is an error if no topics are subscribed

-what happens if you ask for message numbers that don't exist yet?
-    = silent return no messages